A fishy tale in a world of sensory overload

 For me, this is a superb metaphor for a key aspect of yoga practice on and off the mat.
 Living in the belly of a fish swimming in the sea is symbolic to me of the practice of pratyahara.

 A useful technique to explore pratyahara is known as shanmukhi mudra.
 A mudra is typically understood to be a “gesture,” or a “mark” or “seal, and shanmukhi can be translated as six gates.
 So shanmukhi mudra is therefore a hand gesture that supports the closing of the six gates of perception – the eyes, ears, nose and mouth.
 To practice the mudra, place both hands in front of the face with the elbows pointing outward in line with the shoulders and the finger tips gently touching each other.
 Gently close each ear with a thumb.
 Close the eyes and lightly touch the inner corners of the eyes with the index fingers.
-Place the middle fingers on either side of the nose.
+Place the middle fingers on either side of the nose, allowing breath but closing the nostrils to smell.
 The ring fingers are placed above the mouth, and the little fingers below the mouth.

 Shanmukhi mudra is usually practiced sitting in a relaxed posture, breathing easily and normally, for five to 10 minutes, often in preparation for meditation.
 The focus of the practice is simply to withdraw energy, and awareness from the senses, and like the turtle, withdraw inwards.

-Of course, one can speculate and hypothesize about the meaning of the story of matsyendra and the whale.
+Of course, one can speculate and hypothesize about the meaning of the story of Matsyendra and the whale.
 It bears an uncanny likeness to the Jonah and the Whale story.
 However, the story serves to provide a point on which to reflect on a deeper message about the utility and power to be gained by withdrawing the senses.
-We may not emerge a sidhi or master of yoga, but it will definitely help us relax.
-At the very least, the simple act of switching off and not engaging with the world out there through the data feed of our senses by practising pratyahara could be an act of sanity, calm and renewal.
+We may not emerge a siddhi or master of yoga, but it will definitely help us relax.
+At the very least, the simple act of switching off and not engaging with the world out there through the data feed of our senses could be an act of sanity, calm and renewal.